linebender/druid/druid/examples/readme.md

 ```
 cargo run --example identity
 ```
 In druid identity is used to send specific widgets commands.
 Instead of a command going to all the widgets, you can send them to just the one you need.
-This example has some colorwels and some buttons that interact with them.
-All of them are identical, except the identity, which makes it possible for the buttons to only affect a single colorwel.
+This example has some colorwells and some buttons that interact with them.
+All of them are identical, except the identity, which makes it possible for the buttons to only affect a single colorwell.

 ## Invalidation
 ```
 cargo run --example invalidation --features="im"
 ```
-A demonstration how to use debug invalidation regeons in your own widgets, including some examples of builtin widgets.
+A demonstration how to use debug invalidation regions in your own widgets, including some examples of builtin widgets.

 ## Layout
 ```